MPhil/PhD

 • Modelling Social Data I

-You will identify other modules depending on your specific training needs, such as learning a language, or auditing an MA course, either in your subject or elsewhere, of particular relevance to your research project.
+You may also take other modules depending on your specific training needs – such as learning a language, or auditing an MA course – either in the department or elsewhere, of particular relevance to your research project.
 You are encouraged to attend seminars in other parts of the University of London, attend conferences, and go on outside modules such as those organised by SeNSS (South East Network of Social Science) or CHASE (Consortium for the Humanities and Arts South East England).

 From the beginning of your programme you will receive regular supervision, and you will be expected to produce work to be discussed in supervision sessions.
 Your progress and any outstanding training requirements will be formally reviewed by the Graduate School annually in conversation with your supervision team.